learnin/goji-invited-user-signup-example/README.md

 # goji-invited-user-signup-example

-Example invited user signup application using goji
+Example of web app using goji that invited users to sign up

 ## License